 - Day trips to the islands typically last six to eight hours, depending on the activities included.

 How to Get There

-The Giftun Islands are in the Red Sea offshore from Hurghada, a 45 minute sail by day cruise from Hurghada.
+The Giftun Islands are located in the Red Sea, a 45-minute sail by day cruise from Hurghada.
 The easiest way to get there is by organized tour.